Karel Appel, (Fe)Male: 12 October – 16 November 2024

 Steven Aalders, Mirror: 30 May – 29 June 2024

 Steven Aalders, born in 1959 in Middelburg (NL), lives and works in Amsterdam.
 He studied in London at Croydon College of Art and at Ateliers 63 in Haarlem.
-In 2002 he had his first museum solo exhibition, entitled Vertical Thoughts at the S.M.A.K. in Ghent, Belgium and in 2010 followed by Cardinal Points at the Gemeentemuseum (now Kunstmuseum) in The Hague, on which occasion a catalogue was published with an overview of fifteen years work.
+In 2002 he had his first museum solo exhibition, entitled Vertical Thoughts at the S.M.A.K. in Ghent, Belgium and in 2010 followed by Cardinal Points at the Kunstmuseum in The Hague, on which occasion a catalogue was published with an overview of fifteen years work.
 In 2017 the book The Fifth Line.
-Thoughts of a Painter was published by Koenig Books, London, in which Aalders’ thoughts on art and particularly abstract art and its relation to the world are discussed in a series of interviews conducted by Robert van Altena.In 2020 he made an installation at the Van Gogh Museum in Amsterdam.
+Thoughts of a Painter was published by Koenig Books, in which Aalders’ thoughts on art and particularly abstract art and its relation to the world are discussed in a series of interviews conducted by Robert van Altena.In 2020 he made an installation at the Van Gogh Museum in Amsterdam.
 In 2022 his exhibition Seasons in the Kröller-Müller Museum in Otterlo was on view, on which occasion an extensive catalogue was published by the museum in collaboration with Hatje Cantz, Berlin.
 Aalders’ work is internationally collected by both private and public collections, such as the Stedelijk Museum Amsterdam, Kröller-Müller Museum, Museum Voorlinden, AkzoNobel Art Foundation, ABNAMRO Art Collection, BPD Art Collection, Thoma Art Collection, Museum Over Holland and Museum Kurhaus Kleve.

 Winston Roeth, Colored Grids: 6 April – 18 May 2024